-The trade firmware is only compatible with supported web browsers.
+The web interface is only compatible with supported web browsers.
 Current versions of Mozilla Firefox, Google Chrome, Microsoft Edge and Internet Explorer are supported platforms.
 In addition, Javacript and HTML 5 must be enabled.

 26.1 Packages for the C500